A sample of 500 field mice contains 225 individuals that are D₁D₁... | Channels for Pearson+

 Textbook Question

 A sample of 500 field mice contains 225 individuals that are D₁D₁, 175 that are D₁D₂, and 100 that are D₂D₂.
-What are the frequencies of D₁ and D₂ in this sample?
+Is this population in H-W equilibrium?
+Use the chi-square test to justify your answer.

 Verified Solution